kasmello/AMI/NOTES AMI.md

 Operator definition - what happens after each action Basic plan

+Interaction between sub-goals - important! one goal might conflict with another

 [forward and backward](http://epgp.inflibnet.ac.in/epgpdata/uploads/epgp_content/S000305IT/P001484/M017184/ET/1470220705AIModule16.pdf)

 Forward Planning - searchs state-space graph from initial state looking for state that satisfies goal description
     * the good thing about forward planning is that we know if we are getting closer to goal through heuristics
     * In a game such as chess, there may be multiple final nodes, may not know where we are going to reach